isabella232/ios-managedpush-with-sinchservice/README.md

 }
 ```

 Now, you can interact with `SINManagedPush` easily since it lives as a property on your SinchService instance.
 You can manage incoming notifications, receiving a token, and more using SinchService.
-Remember, SinchService  can handle remote, local, and VoiP notifications.
+Remember, SinchService can handle remote, local, and VoIP notifications.

 ##Wrapping Up
 Hopefully you'll get some good use out of SinchService.
 It's been tuned to make your experience with our API as seamless as possible.
 It abstracts a lot of what `SINClient` does and makes working with `SINManagedPush` easier as well.
 Whether it's calling, messaging, or notifications you are looking to implement - SinchService can help with any of them.